CodeYourFuture/curriculum/content/databases/_index.md

 +++
 title = 'Databases'
-description = 'The plan for Databases is coming soon' layout = 'module' emoji= '📚' menu = ['syllabus'] weight='8'
+description = 'The plan for Databases is in progress' layout = 'module' emoji= '💾' menu = ['syllabus'] weight='8'
 +++